kundan-kumarr/CodeGrind/README.md

 #### UMPIRE
 The UMPIRE model is a structured, iterative framework for systematic problem-solving, research, and project execution, ensuring logical flow and continuous improvement across stages.
+UMPIRe Has six steps:
+- Understand the problem
+- Match identifies common approaches you've seen/used before
+- Plan a solution step-by-step, and
+- Implement the solution
+- Review your solution

-- Use UPI (Understand, Plan, Implement) technique which help you to plan and verbalize your thinking before writing code
+- For Interview, Use UPI (Understand, Plan, Implement) technique which help you to plan and verbalize your thinking before writing code
 ![](umpire.png)

 `Understand the Problem`